hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_sandbox.md

 * It (color being off) won't happen on D2D.
 It's a workaround for a GTK+ issue.

 [19:37:43](#ePFUDHkwjW_DnhnGLWe0ykPtVDG9ZCDoP9PtqsSYj_Q) <hiiamboris (NOT THIS ONE)>:
-I do have a need to subtract and multiply images though Ì†ΩÌ∏â
+I do have a need to subtract and multiply images though üòâ

 [19:38:07](#I7xyC8rD9XQqQdTfHL0-GfDo0fQqVgF44XrKq9nrqv4) <hiiamboris (NOT THIS ONE)>:
 We really need that and some masking in Draw.